 Now, if you want to buy things like an RV that you can get some use out of while making memories, that might be a sound investment!

 “Gifts are temporary and often forgotten; love is forever and always remembered.” ― Ken Poirot

-The bottom line is to figure out the type of person you want people to remember you as.
+Figure out who you want people to remember you as

 Once you know who that is, then you take steps and choose behaviors that put you on the path to being that person.

 The steps you take to reach the person you want to be remembered for will help you have a fulfilling life while you are here, and people will want to spend it with you.

 Hopefully, you have years to build memories and become the person you want to be.

 It is also never too late to make changes and grow into the person you want to be.